coredotbin/dotfiles/README.md

 ```

 ## Wallpaper
-The wallpaper is a photo of Little River in Tennessee that I took during my spring break last year.
+The wallpaper is a photo of Little River in Tennessee that I took during my spring holiday in 2018.

 ![Wallpaper](/.config/wallpaper/DSC_0140_edit.jpg?raw=true)
 CC-BY-SA-4.0